Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-1/lecture-materials/intro-to-mongoose.md

 Inside `server.js`

 - Require mongoose
-- Import your Tweet model

 ```js
 // Dependencies
 const mongoose = require('mongoose');
 ```

-- Head on over to [mongodb.com](https://www.mongodb.com/cloud/atlas) and make sure you're set up with a database there
+- Head on over to [mongodb.com](https://www.mongodb.com/cloud/atlas) and generate a connection URI string
 - Create a variable called DATABASE_URL and set it equal to your MongoDB Atlas connection string
 - Update your DATABASE_URL to connect to the sub-database `tweeter` (if it doesn't exist, it will be created)
-- set `mongoose.connection` to a shorter variable name
+- set `mongoose.connection` to a shorter variable name - this is an object that represents your connection; there are some useful pieces of information we can read from it.

 ```js
 // Database configuration